wintercms/meta/release-notes/build-459.md

 ## UX/UI Improvements:
 - The theme Delete button is now hidden for the currently active theme as you cannot delete the active theme anyways.
 - Added a warning to the System Status dashboard ReportWidget when debug mode is enabled as debug should never be enabled in production.
-- Invalid menu items now throw a ValidationException when debug mode is enabled and log and error instead when debug is disabled.
+- Invalid menu items now throw a ValidationException when debug mode is enabled and log an error instead when debug is disabled.
 - Added support for Repeater item titles to be pulled from dropdown field types.
 - Added the Validation trait to model stubs when calling `create:model`.